cbarry0720/basic-stats/README.md

-#Basic Statistics
+# Basic Statistics

 A Java-based implementation for descriptive statistics.
 This implementation is merely intended to be used in the CS520/620 course.

+## Contributors

+-   Chritopher Barry
+-   Michael Capone
+-   Bryan McCaffery

 ### How to build and run (from Terminal):

 1. Make sure that you have Apache Ant installed.
 Run each ant command in the basic-stats folder, which contains the `build.xml` build file.

 2. Run `ant document` to generate the javadoc (a hypertext description) for all of the java classes.
 Generated hypertext description will be in the `jdoc` folder.
 Open the `index.html` file.

 3. Run `ant compile` to compile all of the java classes.
 Compiled classes will be in the `bin` folder.